How to Grow, Care and Propagate Beetle Peperomia Plant (Peperomia angulata) Indoors

 Dry, crispy leaves

-Excess soluble salts in the soil from the water or excess feeding will cause dry, crispy leaves in Beetle Peperomia Plant.
+Excess soluble salts in the soil from the water or excess feeding will cause dry, crispy leaves in Peperomia angulata.
 Regularly flush out the salts from the soil by running a stream of water through the soil until it comes out through the drainage holes and repeat the process several times.

 You liked it?
 Share on social media.